Business Interruption (Income) FCA Test Case Update

 Although Aviva is not a party to the Test Case, it may affect policyholders insured under some business interruption policies that we provide cover for.
 Aviva fully supports the Test Case process, and the greater clarity and certainty that it will bring for those affected policyholders, so that valid claims can be paid as quickly as possible.

 This page provides information about the Test Case and what it means for Aviva’s policyholders.
-It will be kept updated with additional information.

 1. What is the Test Case?